Blaise Pascal on the Finitude of Man and the Transcendence and Hiddenness of God

 To put this another way: Can we be sure that God doesn’t exist?
 The only certainty is that we can’t be certain.

-Many believers have doubts, and many nonbelievers have their own doubts.
+Many believers have doubts, and many doubters have their own doubts about their doubt.

 Continue reading “Can We Be Certain of God’s Existence?
 The Role of the Holy Spirit”